Efficient Federated Meta-Learning over Multi-Access Wireless Networks: Introduction

 Despite its promising benefits, FML comes with new challenges.
 On one hand, the number of participated devices can be enormous.
 The uniform device selection at random, often done in the existing methods, leads to a low convergence speed \cite{yue2021inexact,fallah2020personalized}.
 Although recent studies \cite{nishio2019client,nguyen2020fast,chen2020joint} have characterized the convergence of federated learning and proposed non-uniform device selection mechanisms, they cannot be directly applied to FML problems due to the bias and high-order information in the stochastic gradients.
-On the other hand, the performance of FML in a wireless environment is highly related to its wall-clock time, including the computation time (determined by local data sizes and devices' CPU types) and communication time (depending on channel gains, interference, and transmission power) \cite{dinh2020federated}.
+On the other hand, the performance of FML in a wireless environment is highly related to its wall-clock time, including the computation time (determined by local data sizes and devices' CPU types) and communication time (depending on channel gains, interference, and transmission power) \cite{dinh2020federated,liu2021efficient}.
 If not properly controlled, a large wall-clock time can cause unexpected training delay and communication inefficiency.
-In addition, due to the limited power capacity of IoT devices, energy consumption should be properly managed to ensure system sustainability and stability \cite{chen2020joint}.
-Thus, for the purpose of efficiently deploying FML in today's wireless systems, the strategy of device selection and resource allocation must be carefully crafted not only to accelerate the learning process, but also to control the wall-clock time of training and energy cost in edge devices.
+In addition, the DNN model training, which involves a large number of data samples and epochs, usually induces high computational cost, especially for sophisticated model structures consisting of millions of parameters \cite{dinh2020federated}.
+Due to the limited power capacity of IoT devices, energy consumption should also be properly managed to ensure system sustainability and stability \cite{chen2020joint}.
+In a nutshell, for the purpose of efficiently deploying FML in today's wireless systems, the strategy of device selection and resource allocation must be carefully crafted not only to accelerate the learning process, but also to control the wall-clock time of training and energy cost in edge devices.
 Unfortunately, despite their importance, there are limited studies on these aspects in the current literature.